 When he became a young man he moved to his grandparents home in Arizona.
 There he met Marty Robbins at a little place called Fred Kare's night club.
 Floyd had already been playing in a band with a steel guitarist named Jimmy Farmer.
 Although already being a singer himself, he asked Marty to be his lead singer and Floyd played lead guitar for him.
 They were a big hit at Fred Kare's.

 The house would be packed when they played.
-That's where Marty Robbins was found by Little Jimmie Dickens who called his people and they all went down to Hollywood and vine to record Marty's first record.
+That's where Marty Robbins was found by Little Jimmie Dickens who helped them record their first singles as a band in Hollywood, California.

 My grandfather played lead guitar on his songs: "Tomorrow You'll be Gone", "Crying 'Cause I Love You", "I Wish Somebody Loved Me", and "I'll Go On Alone."
 They all got major radio play, but after that some unknown turmoil happened between Floyd and Marty and he didn't continue to be his guitarist.
 But Marty ended up moving to Cleveland and my grandfather followed.
 There he met my grandmother Bessie and they married.
 They had a little girl in 1967 named Tara, my mother.
 Marty asked them to move down to Franklin, Tennessee with them to be a part of the happening country scene going on in Nashville.

 During that time they met many people in the business as I mentioned.
 Marty had his own record label for a short time named Charger Records, titled in reference to a charger car because of his racing history.
 He let my grandfather record his own '45, 2 song, vinyl on the label in 1976 and made over 400 copies.

-*You can purchase this special '45 vinyl for $4.99 at Grimey's Preloved and New Music in Nashville, TN.
+*You can purchase this special '45 vinyl for $24.99 at the link below!